Part of Core Framework Modules

 Every behavior produces feedback.

-If behavior reduces tension in the short term, the system may keep using it, even when it creates long-term problems.
+When behavior reduces tension in the short term, the system can reinforce that pattern, even when it increases problems in the long term.

 Behavior